DevTruce/pricing-panel/README.md

 <img src='icons/screenshot.png' alt='project example'>

-This is a simple 1 page learning project created for school.
+This is a simple responsive 1 page learning project created for school.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>